 Beef & Broccoli Stir-Fry

-This Beef & Broccoli Stir-Fry brings bold takeout flavor to your kitchen—tender marinated beef, crisp broccoli, and a glossy garlicky sauce in just 30 minutes.
-Fast, flexible, and 100% weeknight-worthy.
+This Beef & Broccoli Stir-Fry delivers all the takeout flavor you love—tender steak, crisp broccoli, and a savory ginger-soy sauce—all in just 30 minutes from scratch.
+Fast, flavorful, and better than your favorite restaurant.

 Ingredients